JanHerca/urantiapedia/output/wikijs/en/article/Ken_Glasziou/The_Alter_Ego_and_the_Indwelling_Spirit.md

 When the prayer seeks nothing for the one who prays nor anything for his fellows, then such attitudes of the soul tend to the levels of true worship.

 > Aside from all that is transcendent in the experience of praying, ethical prayer is an effective way to equip the self for higher attainment.
-Prayer can induce us to look in two ways for help–to the subconscious reservoir of prior mortal experience and for inspiration and guidance to the superconscious borders of contact with the indwelling Spirit of the Father. (from [UB 91:3.5](/en/The_Urantia_Book/91#p3_5))
+Prayer can induce us to look in two ways for help–to the subconscious reservoir of prior mortal experience and for inspiration and guidance to the superconscious borders of contact with the indwelling Spirit of the Father. (from <a id="a80_373"></a>[UB 91:3.5](/en/The_Urantia_Book/91#p3_5))

 ## External links